This blog has an RSS feed

 Parsing the posts

-In any case, solving this problem with htmlparser2
+In any case, solving this problem with htmlparser2 was a

 fun challenge.
 I wanted to extract three pieces of information from